 Pick a weight where you can get around 6-8 reps with good form, so there is no swinging with the back or hips and you are keeping your elbows locked as you lift the weight whilst squeezing your biceps.

 Once you begin to fail with good form, do around 4 more reps where you can swing just a little.
 But to get the weight up whilst keeping the majority of the load on the biceps.

 Complete 3 sets with a 1-minute break in between.

 2. Dumbbell Hammer Curls

-Hammer curls are a great exercise to get you some developed biceps because it works on the brachialis part, which is the side of bicep and it goes down to attach to your forearm, this is a crucial part that most people miss out when training biceps but it is extremely important as it makes your arm look fuller from a side view.
+Hammer curls are a great exercise to get you some developed biceps because it works on the brachialis part, which is the side of the bicep and it goes down to attach to your forearm, this is a crucial part that most people miss out on when training biceps but it is extremely important as it makes your arm look fuller from a side view.